 Decisions regarding the content of the WMEC SOPs and papers are made based on emerging research and technology, peer-reviewed articles, and best practices.
 The WMEC SOP documents provide a basis for certification and curriculum development and are available for public use on the WMEC website.
 For the WMEC SOP documents to solve the wilderness medicine regulatory problem, international outdoor education and recreation associations must formally recognize them as the industry standard.
 Examples of industry-wide associations include the Association of Outdoor Recreation and Education (AORE), the Association of Experiential Education (AEE), and the Wilderness Education Association (WEA).

 The United States EMS system will likely develop a Wilderness EMS (WEMS) certification in the coming years; however, licensing WFA, WAFA, and WFR certifications appear unlikely.
 That said, there is the possibility that state regulators may push for standardized exams, and if that occurs, the exams will have the potential to impact WFA, WAFA, and WFR course curricula.
 Creating an accreditation body also seems unlikely due to the expense and resistance from established WFA, WAFA, and WFR schools.
-At this juncture, adopting the WMEC SOP documents as certification standards seems the most likely outcome, assuming AORE, AEE, and WEA, among others, are willing to endorse them as industry standards.
-The WMEC released an updated WFR SOP and numerous white papers October 2022 and is on track to release updated WFA and WAFA SOPs in the coming months.
+Adopting the WMEC certification standards as industry standard for WFA, WAFA, and WFR courses seems the best option now, and into the foreseeable future.

 Don't know where to begin or what to do?
 Take one of our wilderness medicine courses.
 Guides and expedition leaders should consider taking our Wilderness First Responder course.